laumann/C/README.md

 Here is a list of the directories contained in this library and a short description of them.

+**begin**
-- **begin** To begin at the beginning.
+: To begin at the beginning.
 This directory has a lot of simple "Getting Started" programs ("Hello, World!" and the like).
+**cbook**
-- **cbook** The next step.
+: The next step.
 The exercises I deemed a bit more advanced, or only interesting if you were reading the book.
+**trigrapher**
-- **trigrapher** Take as input a C program and output the same program substituting all characters that can be represented by trigraphs with their trigraph equivalents.
+: Take as input a C program and output the same program substituting all characters that can be represented by trigraphs with their trigraph equivalents.
+**redblacktree**
-- **redblacktree** A red-black tree implementation.
+: A red-black tree implementation.
 This implementation is faulty, because printing an in-order traversal of the tree might not yield its elements in a sorted order.
 The bug (I believe) is found in the rotations, maybe it's a race condition of a kind.
+**binarytree**
-- **binarytree** A binary search tree implementation.
+: A binary search tree implementation.
+**linkedlist**
-- **linkedlist** A (doubly) linked list implementation.
+: A (doubly) linked list implementation.
+**recursive_descent_parser** or **rdep**
-- **recursive_descent_parser** or **rdep**, a recursive descent expression parser (for standard C integer expressions).
+: a recursive descent expression parser (for standard C integer expressions).
+**pattern**
-- **pattern** A pattern matching program.
+: A pattern matching program.
 This program is taken from the penultimate section of **The C Book**, and is a simplistic grep-like program.
+**write**
-- **write** A simple program that writes the given arguments to a file or to _stdout_ (default is _stdout_).
+: A simple program that writes the given arguments to a file or to _stdout_ (default is _stdout_).
 The idea behind this program was to take some inspiration from **git** about command line arguments and the use of bit operations to indicate set options.
+**progress**
-- **progress** A progress bar, shamelessly stolen from **git**, because I think it's cool and wanted to see if I could get it to work outside **git**.
+: A progress bar, shamelessly stolen from **git**, because I think it's cool and wanted to see if I could get it to work outside **git**.

 AUTHOR
 ------